Rudolf-Snail/TUI-speed-reader/README.md

 * Setting reading speed
 * Setting the speed option for reading: words per second/minute, text per second/minute
 * Aligning the position of text to center in horizontal and vertical axis and their combinations
+* Exiting the program after speed reading or keeping the program running
+* Exiting from the program via the program

 ## How to use